 Co-founder and CEO Hussein Fazal said, "We have taken the speed and convenience of booking with an OTA, the benefits and service of booking with a traditional travel agent, and added a sprinkle of messaging magic to create the absolute best way to a book a hotel."

 SnapTravel is a great example of a company that focuses on what customers need throughout their entire lifecycle, and adding the cherry on top to make a great experience even better.
+That type of proactive customer service is what makes it easy for customers like me to return every time I travel.

 If you Google "cold email outreach tools" you'll find more options than you can shake a stick at.
 That hasn't stopped Mailshake from carving out its niche in the market.